 Yeast infection symptoms include:

-- Itching – Itching is the most common symptoms of a yeast infection.
+- Itching – Itching is the most common symptom of a yeast infection.
 Sometimes the itching is so severe that patients scratch themselves until raw sores develop.

 - Vaginal burning – Yeast can also cause vaginal irritation, burning and swelling, as well as pain with urination and sex.
 Occasionally, when I examine women with severe infections, their entire vulva are bright red and swollen, looking like they have the world’s most unfortunate sunburn.